ahmad-zia/SPEnhance/src/SPEnhance.SharePoint.AboutMe/SPEnhance.SharePoint.AboutMe/Readme.txt

 Print option is also available.

 WARNING!
-The data will be deleted when the app is uninstalled.
+The data will be deleted when the add-in is uninstalled.